anthonymashford/anthonymashford.github.io/_posts/2024-02-06-Azure-Elastic-SAN.md

 author: Anthony Mashford
 ---

-## Microsoft Azure Elastic SAN is now GA
+## Introduction

-Recently Microsoft announced that Azure Elastic SAN is now generally available.
+Microsoft recently announced that Azure Elastic SAN is now generally available.
+This blog article gives an overview of the service and how to deploy it.

 ## Overview